scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ```

 **Note**: Type parameters have to be given after the `extension` keyword;
 they cannot be given after the `def`.
 This restriction might be lifted in the future once we support multiple type parameter clauses in a method.
+By contrast, there can be using clauses in front as well as after the `def`.

 ### Collective Extensions